FireChickenProductivity/Talon-Voice-EquatIO-Commands/README.md

 integral: produces an integral symbol and moves the cursor to the right of it.

-dubintegrate: produces a double integral with the cursor at the first integral's lower bound.
+[(dub or double or triple)] (integrate or integral): the first part determines the number of integrals.
+If the first part is ignored, the command produces a single integral.
+If the first part is dub or double, the command produces a double integral.
+If the first part is triple, the command produces a triple integral.
+The second part determines whether the cursor should move to the right of the integrals or will be placed at the first integral's lower bound.
+Integral means moving to the right while integrate means moving to the first integral's lower bound.

-triple integrate: produces a triple integral with the cursor at the first integral's lower bound.
+[(dub or double or triple)] (integrate or integral) (with or of) [respect to] (a list of letters): the same as the previous command but puts parentheses followed by the list of letters with d before each letter after the integrals.

 (integrate or integration or integral or from) line: produces a vertical dashed line with a subscript and superscript to denote from the subscript value to the superscript value (it would be better to produce a line that was not dashed, which is conventional, but EquatIO does not currently provide that capability).
 The cursor starts out within the subscript.